menacit/logging_course/19-platform_overview.md

 Uses ~~Elasticsearch~~ OpenSearch
 under the hood.

-Less capable than Elastic stack, but easier to setup/manage.
+Less capable than the Elastic stack, but easier to setup/manage.

 Closed-sourced in 2021.